 Students who take courses for the PA Director Credential at Shippensburg University may take the courses on a non-degree basis.
 Each student is responsible for submitting an application for a Director Credential directly to the Pennsylvania Keys to Quality program with the Office of Child Development and Early Learning.
 The credential is awarded by the PA Key, not Shippensburg University.
 For more information, visit pakeys.org.

 To register for a course, please visit www.ship.edu/pcde/registration_information.
 You will find directions here for Admitted and Returning Students as well as directions for New Non-Degree Students

 Tuition & Financial Assistance Options

 Pennsylvania Keys to Quality offers a College Tuition Reimbursement Voucher up to $500 per college credit and up to $3000 per year in tuition reimbursement.
-Application may be found at: www.pakeys.org/pages/get.aspx?page=Career_Financial
+The application can be found at pakeys.org.

 Tuition scholarships of up to $900 are available through a partnership of Shippensburg University and the Mid-State Regional Key.
 To be eligible, students must be currently employed full time as a director or assistant director of a STARS facility and may not receive additional funds/grants/financial aid for the course.

 Degree seeking graduate students enrolled at least part-time (6-8 credits) at Shippensburg University are eligible to receive the Federal Direct Stafford Loan.
 Graduate students enrolled in less than 6 credits may apply for an Alternative Loan to cover the cost of education.